 The proposals are ludicrous and unconstitutional, and will be rejected by America’s decent majority, among them many proud Muslim Americans.
 They are also a gift to ISIS propaganda, playing into the idea of a ‘clash of civilisations’.

 It would ban well over a million British citizens from visiting the US simply because of their faith background, including our Business Secretary Sajid Javid and our Olympic hero Mo Farah, among countless others people in business, academia, politics, sports, science and civic society.
+But this is more reminiscent of the popular epic games and not what is mentioned above.

 It is important that the UK Government makes very clear that this extreme view is rejected and repudiated in the strongest possible terms.